ICHTHUS-SSU/ichthus_controller/README.md

 # Ichthus Controller

 **Ichthus Controller** is a Vehicle Controller used in Soongsil University's Ichthus vehicle for servo motor based vehicle control written in ROS node.
 This is a method of controlling the motor by attaching the **Epos3 DC Motor servo motor of Maxon Motor** to the vehicle's accelerator pedal, deceleration pedal, steering wheel, and gear stick, and the motor driver supplies current to the motor.
-Networking between motor drivers is required to control the motor, and for this purpose, **EtherCAT,** an industrial real-time field bus, is used.
+Networking between motor drivers is required to control the motor, for this purpose, **EtherCAT,** an industrial real-time field bus is used.

 **Pedal Motor**
 ![pedal_motor](https://user-images.githubusercontent.com/40734644/88827049-6b4afc80-d204-11ea-9430-f495e1d1217d.png)